Q: What Insurances are accepted? What is the cost of the program?

 - First Health Network

 - Pacific Source.
-We are also in network with the Legacy Health Network (LHN) and in network for Legacy Health Employees as of 10/2017.
+We are also in network with the Legacy Health Network (LHN) and in network for Legacy Health Employees.

 - PHCS Savility